Quick Answer: The top 7 1031 Exchange Rules You Need to Know to Be Successful

 Rule 3: Greater or Equal Value

 For example, let’s say you have a property worth $2,000,000 and a mortgage of $500,000.
-To receive the full benefit of the 1031 exchange, the new property (or properties) you purchase need to have a net worth of at least 2 million dollars, and you’ll have to carry over at least a $500,000 mortgage.
+To receive the full benefit of the 1031 exchange, the new property (or properties) you purchase need to have a net worth of at least $2 million, and you’ll have to carry over at least a $500,000 mortgage.

-It’s important to note that the $2,000,000+ value, and $500,000 mortgage, can go towards one apartment building or three different properties with a total value of $2,000,000+.
+It’s essential to note that the $2,000,000+ value and $500,000 mortgage can be applied towards one apartment building or three different properties with a total value of $ 2,000,000 or more.
 (FYI: Acquisition costs, such as inspections and broker fees, also apply toward the total cost of the new property.)

 Rule 4: Must Not Receive “Boot”

-A Taxpayer Must Not Receive “Boot” in order for the exchange to be completely tax-free.
+For the exchange to be completely tax-free, a taxpayer must not receive “boot.”
 Any boot received is taxable to the extent of the gain realized on the exchange.
 In other words, you can carry out a partial 1031 exchange, in which the new property is of lesser value, but this will not be 100% tax-free.
-The difference is called “Boot,” which is the amount you will have to pay capital gains taxes on.
-This option is completely okay and often used when a seller wants to make some cash and is willing to pay some taxes to do so.
+The difference is called “boot,” which is the amount you will have to pay capital gains taxes on.
+This option is entirely acceptable and is often used when a seller wants to generate some income and is willing to pay taxes to do so.

-The tax return and name appearing on the title of the property being sold, must be the same as the tax return and titleholder that buys the new property.
+Another 1031 exchange rule is that the tax return and name appearing on the title of the property being sold must match the tax return and titleholder of the new property.
 However, an exception to this rule occurs in the case of a single-member limited liability company (“smllc”), which is considered a pass-through to the member.
 Therefore, the smllc may sell the original property, and that sole member may purchase the new property in their individual name.

 For example, the single member of “Sally Jones LLC” is Sally Jones.
-The LLC can sell the property owned by the LLC, and because Sally Jones is the sole member of the LLC, she can purchase property in her name and be in compliance with the 1031 code.
+The LLC can sell the property it owns, and because Sally Jones is the sole member of the LLC, she can purchase property in her name and remain compliant with the 1031 code.

 Rule 6: 45-Day Identification Window

-The property owner has 45 calendar days, post-closing of the first property, to identify up to three potential properties of like-kind.
-This can be really difficult because the deals still need to make sense from a cash perspective, and depending on investory levels and current interest rates, this can be challenging.
+The property owner has 45 calendar days, following the closing of the first property, to identify up to three potential properties of like-kind.
+This can be particularly challenging because the deals still need to make sense from a cash perspective, and depending on investment levels and current interest rates, this can be a difficult task.

 Rule 7: 180-Day Purchase Window

-As you might realize, there are many rules and qualification requirements that you must comply with in order to perform a successful 1031 exchange.
+As you might realize, there are many 1031 exchange rules and qualification requirements that you must comply with in order to perform a successful 1031 exchange in real estate.
 To sum things up, the biggest advantage of using this strategy is that you can avoid having to pay capital gains taxes on the sale of an investment property.

 It can also be a huge downfall for beginner investors or those who don’t understand the changing real estate landscape.
-If you don’t, you risk falling victim to one the biggest disadvantages is the reduced basis for depreciation on the replacement property.
+If you don’t, you risk falling victim to one of the most significant disadvantages: the reduced basis for depreciation on the replacement property.

 A 1031 Exchange Success Story

 “We had a house in San Francisco.
 It was a rental property, and we knew we wanted to sell it.
-But if we did sell it, we would have to pay a pretty hefty capital gains tax.
+However, if we were to sell it, we would have to pay a substantial capital gains tax.
 So, we knew we had to do a 1031 exchange.
 Do you have any idea how many rules there are?
 It’s insane.
-We were looking at making about $1.5 million, but there was no way we could buy “like-kind property” in the Bay area and actually make a profit.
+We were aiming to make around $1.5 million, but there was no way we could buy “like-kind property” in the Bay Area and make a profit.
 That’s when we heard Kathy Fettke on the radio, and what she was saying sounded too good to be true.
 It really did.

 We were very cautious when we first found RealWealth, so we took our time.
 But eventually, we trusted them.
 Their whole ideology is about teaching you how to be a great investor, and it really works.
 I mean, I’ve learned so much more in the last year or so than I ever knew about rental property before.

-It was amazing how much farther our money went outside of the Bay Area.
-I know the old rule of thumb was, “You have to be around your rentals.”
-But with technology, the internet, and a trustworthy team, this isn’t necessarily true anymore.
+It was amazing how much further our money went outside of the Bay Area.
+I know the old rule of thumb was that you have to live near your rentals.
+However, with technology, the internet, and a trustworthy team, this is no longer necessarily true.

 The result: We sold the one property in the Bay Area and we turned around and invested in about 20 properties, increasing our cash flow six times.” — Claudia & Julian Fraser

-Today Claudia and Julian own over twenty properties in three states, and they’re bringing in about $15,000 of net cash flow every month.
+Today, Claudia and Julian own over twenty properties in three states, and they generate approximately $15,000 in net cash flow each month.
 It all started with a successful like-kind exchange.

 Truth be told, a 1031 tax-deferment is incredibly complicated, even if you’re a career investor.
 A small mistake can jeopardize the deferment of your capital gains taxes.
 This is why most investors seek professional help.

-How Can RealWealth Help You Find Replacement Properties?
+How Can RealWealth Help You Find 1031 Exchange Replacement Properties?

-At RealWealth, we help our members connect with trusted 1031 exchange facilitators and find investment opportunities for as little as $150,000 in the top markets natiowide.
-Membership is 100% free, and once you’ve joined you can schedule a complimentary strategy session with a RealWealth Investment Counselors and start viewing sample properties.
+At RealWealth, we help our members connect with trusted 1031 exchange facilitators and find replacement properties for as little as $150,000 in top national markets.
+Membership is 100% free, and once you’ve joined, you can schedule a complimentary strategy session with your investment counselor and start viewing sample properties.
 Become a RealWealth member today!